5 Signs of a Weak Car Battery

 Your car battery is what provides electrical current to your vehicle.
 It can serve several different roles, but its main function is to power the starter, activating the car’s engine.

-That means it’s important to keep an eye out for signs of a weak car battery.
+That means it’s important to keep an eye out for weak car battery symptoms.
 If the battery is low on power, the engine won’t have the support it needs to power the vehicle, which could cause a breakdown that leaves you stranded.
 Watch out for these five signs of a weak car battery.

 If a car’s battery is healthy, the engine will generally start pretty quickly once you turn the key in the ignition.
 If the battery’s power is fading, this can have an impact on how swiftly the engine starts.
 Pay attention to how long it takes for the engine to start after you’ve turned the ignition.
 If the car’s engine is taking longer than usual to get fired up, a weak battery may be the culprit.